Home

 (1844-1904)

-Mary Frances (White) Turner was born in 1844 in Maryland, the daughter of Perry G. and Charlotte (McClatchey) White.
-Her husband -- seen here -- was a veteran of the Civil War.
+Her husband was a veteran of the Civil War.
 Their descendants hold an annual reunion every year in Fayette County, PA.

-As a young girl, Mary Frances and her parents moved to Wharton Twp., Fayette County, where her father was a construction contractor on the National Turnpike.
+As a young girl, Mary Frances and her parents moved to Wharton Township, Fayette County, where her father was a construction contractor on the National Turnpike.
 Mary was but a young girl when her mother died, and her father remarried Mariah Minerd.

 A Uniontown newspaper once said Mary Frances "was a faithful wife and a kind christian mother."

-During the Civil War, George enlisted in the Army on Aug.
-20, 1862.
-He was assigned to Company E of the 16th PA Cavalry.
-In late April 1863, while at Warrington, VA, and suffering from some sort of physical disability, George was sent to a general hospital in Alexandria, VA, where he remained for some time.
+In late April 1863, while at Warrington, VA, and suffering from some sort of physical disability, George was sent to a general hospital in Alexandria, VA, where he remained for some time, most likely at Camp Convalescent.
 While hospitalized, he missed his regiment's participation in the Battle of Gettysburg.
-In mid-March 1864, apparently his health not improving, George was transferred to the Invalid Corps
+In mid-March 1864, apparently his health not improving, George was transferred to the Invalid Corps, also known as the Veterans Reserve Corps (VRC).

-After the war, said the Uniontown (PA) Daily News Standard, the Turners resided "six miles from Ohiopyle Falls."
-A rare old postcard of the world-famous falls is seen at right, set against the backdrop of the "Little Alps of America."
+After the war, George returned home.
+Said the Uniontown (PA) Daily News Standard, the Turners resided "six miles from Ohiopyle Falls."

 When the federal census was taken in 1900, the Turners were listed as living on the outskirts of Ohiopyle.
 Also residing in the home that year were daughter Charlotte and son Frank, with son Charles residing several doors away.